-I am Deputy Head of Department of Computing in the Faculty of Arts, Computing, Engineering and Sciences at Sheffield Hallam University where I have been an academic since 2001.
+I am Deputy Head of Department of Computing in the Faculty of Science, Technology and Arts at Sheffield Hallam University where I have been an academic since 2001.
 I manage operational aspects of the department and contribute to development of the department's strategic direction.

 Prior to my arrival at Sheffield Hallam I was a lecturer at the University of Tasmania where I also completed my doctoral degree which was based on a study of visual knowledge acquisition and representation.

 My original research domain involved knowledge acquisition from images and development of intelligent systems.
 In parallel with this I research and publish in the area of postgraduate pedagogy, particularly related to dissertations and distance learning.
 Since 2002 I have become active in research into knowledge management and knowledge transfer leading 3 knowledge transfer partnerships.
 My work has been recognised by a Professional Fellowship of the British Computer Society.